hayde0264/CS-Degree/Kotlin-Specific-Knowledge/Type-Checks-Casts.md

 ## Smart casts
-In most cases, you don't need to use explicit cast operators in Kotlin **because the compiler tracks the is-checks and explicit casts** for immutable values and inserts (safe) casts automatically when neccessay:
+In most cases, you don't need to use explicit cast operators in Kotlin **because the compiler tracks the is-checks and explicit casts** for immutable values and inserts (safe) casts automatically when necessary:

 ``` kotlin
 fun smartCast(x: Any) {